KitsuneLab-Development/K4-System/README.md

 3. **Configuration:** The configuration file (if there is any), will be generated automatically to the same folder after the plugin firt started succesfully.

+4. **Permissions:** You can set the permissions as you need in the counterstrikesharp/configs/admins.json

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->